kirbyt/site-www-learningipadprogramming-com/_posts/2011-12-10-kindle-and-ibooks-versions-are-available.md

 ---

-The <a href="http://amzn.to/ipadprogbook-kindle">Kindle</a> and iBooks Store versions of Learning iPad Programming are now available for purchase and download.
+The [Kindle][1] and iBooks Store versions of Learning iPad Programming are now available for purchase and download.
 This is exciting but at the same time a little disappointing for me.
 Why?
 I'm not happy with some of the formatting errors found in the digital version of the book.
 The two most obvious formatting errors are shortcut keys and source code listings.

 Something strange happened with the shortcut keys.
 Tom and I were asked to use the Command symbol (⌘) instead of typing the word Command.
 For example, Option-⌘-4 instead of Command-Option-4 (which was my style before writing this book).
 Two things happened with the Command symbol.
 First, in cases were it is displayed in the epub version of the book, the symbol floats up high.
 In the Kindle version, the symbol appears on its own line.
 But worse than this is when the letter "c" is displayed in place of the Command symbol.